 400 W Cesar Chavez Street, Suite 500, Austin, TX 78701

-An international presence in the architecture community, Page has its roots in Austin.
-The original two-person studio, founded in 1898, has evolved into having offices all over the world — even in Dubai.
-Since its founding, Page has always been a leading architectural presence in Austin.
-The firm received several prominent commissions in Austin, from Austin National Bank on Congress to the Littlefield building.
-More recently, they have worked on establishing themselves in the community even more, working on the Austin Convention Center and a six-block district around City Hall.
-Astoundingly, From 1984 to 2013, Page has won 30 AIA Austin design awards.
-They have an ongoing relationship with the University of Texas, as many Page architects teach there.
-This tradition of engaging in higher education has continued to today with other Page offices.
+Page is an international presence in the architecture community rooted in Austin.
+Originally a two-person studio founded in 1898, it eventually evolved into a global company with offices all over the world, including one in Dubai.
+The firm received several prominent commissions in Austin from the Austin National Bank on Congress to the Littlefield building.
+The studio also worked on the Austin Convention Center and a six-block district around City Hall.
+Page has won 30 AIA Austin design awards from 1984 to 2013.
+Many Page architects teach for the University of Texas, continuing a tradition of engaging in higher education.

-One of Page’s best office designs can be seen in their work for Wiss, Janney, Elstner Associates (WJE).
-The interdisciplinary engineering firm’s 13k-square-foot office space explored concrete as the primary building material.
+One of Page’s best office designs is their work for Wiss, Janney, Elstner Associates (WJE).
+The interdisciplinary engineering firm’s 13,000 square feet office space explored concrete as the primary building material.
 High thermal mass concrete walls were designed to reduce energy consumption.
 Large glass partitions were used in the office space and conference rooms to encourage collaboration.
-A patio area gives expansive views to the nature around the offices.
+A patio area frames an expansive view of the landscape that surrounds the office.
 Another Page office design is TechSpace.
-The co-working and alternative office space has skylines and abstract city maps, a bike wall, custom whiteboard tables, and personal speakers in every room.
-The co-working space has locations all over the country, but tailors the space to the specific city.
-TechSpace identified what sets Austin apart — love for the outdoors and art plus a passion for tech and innovation — and incorporated those elements into the design.
+The co-working, alternative office space has pictures of skylines and abstract city maps, a bike wall, custom whiteboard tables, and personal speakers in every room.
+The co-working space has locations all over the country and tailors the space to each specific city.
+TechSpace identified what sets Austin apart—love for the outdoors and art plus a passion for tech and innovation—and incorporated those elements into the design.